Dropio12/FlightO/README.md

-FlightO
+# FlightO

--This algorithm is working well and we already upgraded it by adding multiple algorithms to upgrade it for our app.
-We are now trying to get fundraising with investor to make it big.
-I, also, plan on posting the API on FastApi for free for future prospect that will need it for projects.
-Since then, if you have questions, feel free to ask them to me here.

-**OOOOLD**
-It is basically the upgrade from my previous attempt at creating a model that will give you the cheapest option to plan the flight itinerary of your next vacation.
-I still didn't find any free API that could get me the flights and price of them, so with a teacher at my university, we decided to create a bus itinerary app due to the fact that their API is free.
-This way we can simulate my code with a real database to see if it works.
-Thats what I did during this winter.
+FlightO is an advanced algorithm designed to find the cheapest options for planning flight itineraries for your next vacation.
+We have continuously upgraded the algorithm, incorporating multiple enhancements to improve its efficiency and accuracy.
+Currently, we are seeking fundraising from investors to expand and scale the application further.

+## Current Progress

+- **Algorithm Enhancements**: The algorithm has been significantly improved by integrating multiple new algorithms.
+- **Future API Release**: We plan to make the API available for free on FastAPI, allowing future developers and projects to benefit from it.

+If you have any questions, feel free to reach out to me here.

+## Background

+### Previous Iteration: OOOOLD

+The initial version of this project aimed to create a model to provide the cheapest flight itineraries.
+However, due to the lack of free APIs for flight data, we pivoted to creating a bus itinerary app using a free API with the help of a university professor.
+This allowed us to test and simulate our code with a real database, ensuring its functionality.
+The initial work was conducted during the winter season.